 A. Yes, you can create projects with multiple floors in TamoGraph.
-If you are doing a predictive survey, simply add new floors in Floor Manager, add floor plans for each floor, define floor height and material, and then align the floors.
+If you perform predictive modeling, simply add new floors in Floor Manager, add floor plans for each floor, define floor height and material, and then align the floors.

-Q. Do I need to use the Floor Manager in passive surveys?
+Q. Do I need to use the Floor Manager and floor alignment in passive surveys?
 Does the program take into account the floor materials and floor order in passive surveys?

-A. No. The Floor Manager should be used for predictive surveys only.
+A. No. The "Floor Manager" and "Align Floors" tools should be used for RF predictive models only.
 In passive surveys, the application collects actual signal data regardless of the floors and AP locations; in other words, it doesn't "care" about floors, their order or materials.